 This course intends to assist students in developing a clear picture of franchisees and franchisors and to provide them with some insights that will help them to make own decisions when entering the field.
 Students will learn the concept of franchising and licensing comprehensively.
-There are 3 focus area in the course: First, a franchisor and franchisee are independent business people who must manage their separate business affairs: second, the franchisor and franchisee are dependent upon each other in order to be successful in business; and third, the franchisorfranchisee relationship bring with it an interdependent contractual obligation that is legally binding upon both parties.
+There are 3 focus area in the course: First, a franchisor and franchisee are independent business people who must manage their separate business affairs; second, the franchisor and franchisee are dependent upon each other in order to be successful in business; and third, the franchisor-franchisee relationship bring with it an interdependent contractual obligation that is legally binding upon both parties.

 - Judd, R.J. & Justis, R.T.
 (2008).
 Franchising: An Entrepreneur's Guide (4th Edition).
 Australia: Thomson. - 2.
 Gartner, W.B. & Bellamy, M.G.
 (2008).
 Enterprise.
-Australia: South-Western Cengage Learning.

-Lambing, P.A. & Kuehl, C.R.
+Australia: South-Western Cengage Learning. - Lambing, P.A. & Kuehl, C.R.
 (2007).
 Entrepreneurship (4th Edition).
-New Jersey: Pearson Prentice Hall.
+New Jersey: Pearson Prentice Hall. - 4.
+Norita Deraman et.al (2007), Keusahawanan, Kuala Lumpur: Mc Graw Hill Education. - 5.
+Shane, S.A (2005), From Ice-cream to the Internet: Using Franchising to Drive the Growth and Profits of Your Company, New Jersey: Pearson Prentice Hall.